We get asked a lot of questions about what we do. Here are answers to some of the most common ones.

-Our goal is to play our part in eliminating poverty in the developing world.
-We review research to recommend the best charities working in this area, and we promote them to our members and the world at large.
-We also nurture our community of members who have pledged to give 10% of their income to the most effective charities in the world.
+Our goal is to play our part in making the world a better place.
+We nurture our community of members who have pledged to give 10% of their income to the most effective organisations in the world.

 We provide support and a sense of community for those who are serious about giving, we challenge each other to give more, and we challenge governments by showing that people really do want more action on this serious issue.

 No, we aren’t.
 We are asking you to commit to giving to other organisations which you believe will do the most good in the world.
 We are not competing with charities or other NGOs, but are playing a complementary role.

 No. Giving What We Can is an alliance of people both religious and non-religious, united in the belief that where we can relieve suffering without having to make serious sacrifices, we should do so.
 It is a belief supported by many traditions and ethics, both religious and otherwise.
 An informal discussion group for religious Giving What We Can members exists — more information can be found here.

 Actually, giving to the right charities can do an incredible amount of good.
 Have a look at our page on Myths About Aid for answers to the following questions: